-- Sam Witwicky has a best friend for the scene where he tries to go to a party, early in the first Transformers movie.
+- Sam Witwicky has a best friend names Miles for the scene where he tries to go to a party, early in the first Transformers movie.
 The only other time we see him is when he blows Sam off when he calls to tell him his car is alive.
 Miles is then never seen or mentioned ever again.

 - How I Met Your Mother: Robin in the very first episode is shown to laughing and joking with a few girls who are presumably her friends or co-workers.
 Once Ted is in her life and she joins the main cast, no mention of who they were is ever given.

 - An episode towards the end of the series even has a B-plot about her inability to get along with other women, except for Lily.

 - Buffy the Vampire Slayer: Cordelia's fellow cheerleaders or Oz's band.